Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 ### find -name:

-I think it's useful because it helps me to find all the files with the pattern I want in a specific folder.
-For instance, if I want to count the number of files with suffix ".txt" in some folder, I can just use this command and redirect the output to another file, then use `wc` command on it.
+I think it's useful because `find -name` helps me to find all the files with the pattern I want in a specific folder.
+For instance, if I want to count the number of files with suffix ".txt" in some folder, I can use this command and redirect the output to another file, then use `wc` command on it.

 Example 1: